-In recent years, the monitoring method for total suspended particulate (TSP) hexavalent chromium has improved.
+Due to the significant cost of monitoring for this pollutant, monitoring for total suspended particulate (TSP) hexavalent chromium was stopped in 2013.
 The 2013 estimated average potential cancer risk range for hexavalent chromium at Beacon Hill was 3 in a million.
 Sampling has been discontinued for hexavalent chromium and the last sample was collected on June 30th, 2013.
 This estimate only includes the first half of 2013.